Harran Castle: History

 The Harran Castle is located in the southeast part of Harran and is connected to the city's ancient walls.
 In the Middle Ages, the castle was surrounded by a wide open space and a moat.
 The date of the castle's construction is unknown; the earliest known reference to it in literary sources dates to 958, when it was mentioned writings of the Arab geographer Al-Maqdisi.
 Al-Maqdisi praised the castle for its masonry, which he thought "resembled that of Jerusalem in beauty"; high praise since he came from a family of architects and was very proud of the architecture in Jerusalem, where he had been born.

 Although there are no visible traces of pre-Islamic architecture in the castle, Ancient Greek inscriptions found at one of the castle gates suggest that the original structure was built at some point during the time Harran was under Byzantine rule (4th–7th centuries).
 It was then enlarged and expanded under Islamic rule in the 9th century.
-Some scholars believe the castle was founded on top of the ruins of the Ekhulkhul, the ancient pagan moon temple of Harran.
-Both the castle and the Harran Grand Mosque are described in literary sources as having been built on the temple; the castle is further supported on account of its higher elevation but the mosque is generally favored due to having been a place of worship and by evidence such as Babylonian inscriptions and four stelae of the Babylonian king Nabonidus (who restored the Elkhulkhul) having been found among its ruins.
+Some scholars believe the castle was founded on top of the ruins of the Eḫulḫul, the ancient pagan moon temple of Harran.
+Both the castle and the Harran Grand Mosque are described in literary sources as having been built on the temple; the castle is further supported on account of its higher elevation but the mosque is generally favored due to having been a place of worship and by evidence such as Babylonian inscriptions and four stelae of the Babylonian king Nabonidus (who restored the Eḫulḫul) having been found among its ruins.

 The castle was originally a palace and was only converted into a more militaristic fortress during politically uncertain periods in the 11th to 13th centuries.
 It was a three-story structure with 150 rooms and mainly constructed out of cut basalt and limestone blocks of various sizes.
 Several of the rulers of Harran through the centuries oversaw restoration and repair work on the castle.
 Significant restorations were done under the Fatimid Caliphate in 1032 and 1059 and the Ayyubid Sultanate in 1196.
 A large earthquake in 1114 or 1115 caused the collapse of half of the castle, though it was subsequently restored.
 Most of the present structure of the castle dates to the time of the Ayyubids c.
 1200, following renovation work made conducted by Sultan Al-Adil I (r.
 1200–1218).
 The city of Harran and the castle itself had separately appointed governors; there are several times when Harran was captured by conquerors that the castle continued to resist for some time.